DETAILED ACTION

 Claims 1-20 are rejected under 35 U.S.C.
 103 as being unpatentable over Forlines et al. in US 2019/0294258 (hereinafter Forlines).

-Forlines fails to explicitly disclose determining that the hand pose corresponds to an input gesture associated with a gesture based input action, or explicitly rejecting the input gesture.
+Forlines fails to explicitly disclose determining that the hand pose (based on image data) corresponds to a predetermined input gesture associated with a user input action for interacting with a user interface, or explicitly rejecting the user input action associated with the predetermined input gesture.

 However, Forlines does disclose ignoring input by the palm resting below the keyboard when the user’s fingers are resting on the keyboard for typing (Forlines’s par.
 186), and input gestures that correspond to the palm (Forlines’s par.
 228: palm down for orchestra control, par.
-168: curling as detected by separation between fingertip and palm such as hand closing/opening for selection per par.
+168: curling as detected by separation between fingertip and palm such as hand closing/opening for grab of windows, interaction with stylus or movement of mouse per par.
 183).

 Therefore, it would have been obvious to one of ordinary skill in the art, that Forlines palm input gestures (Forlines’s par.
-168, 183, 228) are ignored when they are detected to corresponds to the palm below the keyboard (Forlines’s par.
+168, 183, 228) are based on the hand’s posture image data (Forlines’s par.
+232) in order to obtain the benefit of a hand skeleton that enables reliable gesture recognition (Forlines’s par.
+232).
+Furthermore, it would also have been obvious to one of ordinary skill in the art, that these palm input gestures (Forlines’s par.
+168, 183, 228) are ignored when they are detected to correspond to the palm below the keyboard (Forlines’s par.
 186), in order to obtain the predictable result of mitigating accidental input (Forlines’s par.
-186).
+186), in applications that include both the trackpad and the keyboard (Forlines’s Figs. 11-12, 15).

 By doing such combination Forlines disclose a method comprising: